linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 $a$ .
 A market-value-weighted index.
 $b$ .
 An equally weighted index.

-13. What would happen to the divisor of the Dow Jones Industrial Average if FedEx, with a current price of around $300 per share, replaced Intel, with a current price of about $55 per share?
+13. What would happen to the divisor of the Dow Jones Industrial Average if FedEx, with a current price of around \$300 per share, replaced Intel, with a current price of about \$55 per share?
 14. An investor is in a  $30\%$  combined federal plus state tax bracket.
 If corporate bonds offer  $6\%$  yields, what yield must municipalities offer for the investor to prefer them to corporate bonds?
 15. Find the equivalent taxable yield of a short-term municipal bond with a yield of  $4\%$  for tax brackets of  $(a)$  zero,  $(b)$ $10\%$ ,  $(c)$ $20\%$ , and  $(d)$ $30\%$ .
 16. What problems would confront a mutual fund trying to create an index fund tied to an equally weighted index of a broad stock market?
 17. Which security should sell at a greater price?

 a.
 A 10-year Treasury bond with a  $4\%$  coupon rate versus a 10-year T-bond with a  $5\%$  coupon.
 b.
-A 3-month expiration call option with an exercise price of  $40 versus a 3-month call on the same stock with an exercise price of$ 35.
+A 3-month expiration call option with an exercise price of  \$40 versus a 3-month call on the same stock with an exercise price of\$ 35.
  c.
-A put option on a stock selling at $50 or a put option on another stock selling at $60 (all other relevant features of the stocks and options may be assumed to be identical).
+A put option on a stock selling at \$50 or a put option on another stock selling at \$60 (all other relevant features of the stocks and options may be assumed to be identical).

 18. Look at the futures listings for the corn contract in Table 2.7.
 Suppose you buy one contract for December 2022 delivery.
 If the contract closes in December at a level of 5.03, what will your profit be?
 19. Turn back to Table 2.6 and look at the Microsoft options.
 Suppose you buy an August expiration call option with exercise price 285.